Torden11/stakingCalculator/README.md

 Please download the code and open it with a supported code editor (eg. Visual Studio Code).
 Open the file 'index.html' with Live Server.
-Enter the deposit, staking percentage and  click the "Download CSV" button .
+Enter the deposit amount, staking percentage and  click the "Download CSV" button .